Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 2. Enter a name for the dashboard tab in the *Tab name* field.

-3. Click the [SAVE] button in the bottom right corner.
+3. Click the [OK] button in the bottom right corner.
     The *Add tab* window is closed.
 The new dashboard has been saved and is displayed.

     ![New tab added](../../Assets/Screenshots/Core1Platform/UsingCore1/DashboardNewTab.png "[New tab added]")